-We recommend using Genuine Parts and Accessories and factory approved parts specific for your vehicle type.
+We recommend to use genuine parts and accessories and factory approved parts specific for your vehicle type.
 We cannot assess or guarantee reliability of other products - even if they have a regulatory or otherwise granted approval.

 Do not make any modifications to the electrical system, e.g. changes of electronic control units (chip tuning).